14 May Pre-Approval vs Pre-Qualification

 “Can’t find time to go into the bank?
 Pre-qualify from your phone wherever you are!”

 As a Realtor®, I have to say, these commercials drive me nuts.
-Because while I know the difference between a pre-qualification and a pre-approval, many home buyers do not.
+Because although I know the difference between a pre-qualification and a pre-approval, many home buyers do not.
 Especially if it’s your first home!
 So let’s take a look at the difference between the two.

 What is it?